lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 - You can call verbs and reference properties on WAIFs.
 These are inherited from its class object (with the mapping described below).
 - WAIFs are cheap to create, about the same as LISTs.
 - WAIFs are small.
 A WAIF with all clear properties (like right after it is created) is only a few bytes longer than a LIST big enough to hold {class, owner}.
 If you assign a value to a property it grows the same amount a LIST would if you appended a value to it.
-- WAIF property acesses are controlled like OBJ property accesses.
+- WAIF property accesses are controlled like OBJ property accesses.
 Having a reference to a WAIF doesn't mean you can see what's inside it.
 - WAIFs can never define new verbs or properties.
 - WAIFs can never have any children.
 - WAIFs can't change class or ownership.